M64GitHub/zig64/README.md

 ## Overview

+This emulator is structured as a set of modular components, forming the foundation of the virtual C64 system.
+These building blocks include:

+- `C64`: The central emulator struct / component container, for loading and executing programs.
+- `Cpu`: Handles instruction execution.
+- `Ram64k`: Manages 64KB memory.
+- `Vic`: Controls video timing.
-The `C64` struct orchestrates a modular virtual C64 system, integrating `Cpu` for instruction execution, `Ram64k` for memory, `Vic` for video timing, and `Sid` as a (for now) register placeholder.
+- `Sid`: Acts as a (for now) register placeholder.
+- `Asm`: Assembly metadata decoder, disassembler

 Each component includes its own `dbg_enabled` flag—e.g., `c64.dbg_enabled` for emulator logs, `cpu.dbg_enabled` for execution details—allowing tailored debugging.
 The `Cpu` drives the system, executing code and monitoring SID register writes, while `Vic` keeps cycle-accurate timing.
-A powerful disassembler struct `Insn`, enriches this core, decoding instructions with detailed metadata for advanced analysis.
+A powerful disassembler and assembly metadata decoder (see struct `Asm`) enriches this core, decoding instructions with detailed metadata for advanced analysis.
 The sections below detail their workings, API, and examples to help you use this emulator core effectively.

 ### C64